• Skip to primary navigation

 • Add sugar, saffron milk, cardamom powder and stir.
 Halwa loosens and then sauté to thicken it again.

-• Cook till the halwa thickens and it easily leaves sides of the pan.
+• Cook till the halwa thickens and it easily leaves the sides of the pan.
 Stir continuously till you get a pudding-like consistency.

 • Almond Halwa thickens as it cools.
-Once you have the right consistency take it out in a serving bowl.
+Once you have the right consistency, take it out in a serving bowl.

 ready to serve badam halwa in a pan

-• Serve the badam ka halwa warm garnished with slivered pistachios or almonds.
+• Serve the badam ka halwa warm, garnished with slivered pistachios or almonds.

 Badam ka halwa topped with pistachios in a silver bowl